-the Group of 20 (G20),6 the digitalization of financial services is a potential game changer for small business financing since it potentially can make financial processes, including lending, significantly cheaper, faster and easier.
-In this regard, the Secretary-General's Task Force on Digital Financing for the Sustainable Development Goals has recommended, among others, legal reforms to support the digitalization of the financial system, for example defining the legal nature of digital assets or improving private law regimes governing relations between commercial parties.7

-10. Finally, several initiatives, in particular at the global and regional levels, have encouraged the adoption of modern laws in areas that are instrumental to facilitating access to credit for MSMEs, such as secured transactions and insolvency law.
+- 9. Many global and country level efforts in recent years have also drawn particular attention to the role that digital financial services and products resulting from the use of modern technology can play in facilitating access to credit for MSMEs.
+For example, in certain countries regulatory authorities have developed projects to test and further research on the use of technology such as blockchain and smart contracts in order to improve access to credit for unfunded or underfunded MSMEs.
+As recognized5 by the Group of 20 (G20),6 the digitalization of financial services is a potential game changer for small business financing since it potentially can make financial processes, including lending, significantly cheaper, faster and easier.
+In this regard, the United Nations Secretary General's Task Force on Digital Financing for the Sustainable Development Goals has recommended, among others, legal reforms to support the digitalization of the financial system, for example defining the legal nature of digital assets or improving private law regimes governing relations between commercial parties.7 - 10.
+Finally, several initiatives, in particular at the global and regional levels, have encouraged the adoption of modern laws in areas that are instrumental to facilitate access to credit for MSMEs, such as secured transactions and insolvency law.
 Other reforms have pursued formalization of small businesses through streamlining business registration and simplified organizational forms for MSMEs (see paras.
 61 to 70), which facilitate MSME formation and operation and their access to formal credit sources.